 Employees under contract aren't normally "at will" because the contract will state the specific reasons an employer can fire the employee.
 Some employees must sign a written agreement stating their employment is at will, which means they recognize an employer can fire them at any time as long as it's not for an illegal reason.
 Employers often have their employees sign an employee handbook acknowledgment so they recognize that their employment is at will.

 If you need help with contracts for employment, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.